 What form(s) does this medication come in?

-Each peach coloured, round, biconvex, scored tablet engraved “ALL” over “200” on one side contains 200 mg of allopurinol.
-Nonmedicinal ingredients: croscarmellose sodium, magnesium stearate, colloidal silicon dioxide and the dye Sunset Yellow Aluminium Lake 40%.
+Each peach-coloured, round, biconvex, scored tablet engraved "ALL" over "200" on one side contains 200 mg of allopurinol.
+Nonmedicinal ingredients: croscarmellose sodium, magnesium stearate, colloidal silicon dioxide, and Sunset Yellow Aluminium Lake 40%.

-Each orange, round, biconvex, scored tablet engraved “ALL” over “300” on one side contains 300 mg of allopurinol.
-Nonmedicinal ingredients: croscarmellose sodium, magnesium stearate, colloidal silicon dioxide and the dye Sunset Yellow Aluminium Lake 40%.
+Each orange, round, biconvex, scored tablet engraved "ALL" over "300" on one side contains 300 mg of allopurinol.
+Nonmedicinal ingredients: croscarmellose sodium, magnesium stearate, colloidal silicon dioxide, and Sunset Yellow Aluminium Lake 40%.